 VILNIUS—At the suggestion of a number of our readers in Connecticut and neighboring states, Defending History has contacted the office of the Hon.
-Erin E. Steward, mayor of New Britain, Connecticut, to ask if her team was aware of the alleged pro-Nazi and Holocaust collaborator background of a Lithuanian militant, Adolfas Ramanauskas (“Vanagas”) who became a major leader of the anti-Soviet resistance in the years after the war.
+Erin E. Stewart, mayor of New Britain, Connecticut, to ask if her team was aware of the alleged pro-Nazi and Holocaust collaborator background of a Lithuanian militant, Adolfas Ramanauskas (“Vanagas”) who became a major leader of the anti-Soviet resistance in the years after the war.
 We urge the mayor to reconsider plans for him to be glorified in New Britain, Connecticut this year.
 It would make much more sense to honor Lithuania’s 100th anniversary of its inspirational 1918 independence in a way that is dignified and can be celebrated by all the peoples of Lithuania, at home and in its far-flung diaspora.

 Without condemning anyone who did not stand trial before a valid court of justice, much of the Defending History community finds it painfully misguided to choose to honor an alleged Holocaust collaborator, especially when there are so many deserving Lithuanian heroes who inspire the admiration of people of all creeds and backgrounds internationally.